Neorealism (international relations): Origins

 Neorealism is an ideological departure from Hans Morgenthau's writing on classical realism.
 Classical realism originally explained the machinations of international politics as being based on human nature and therefore subject to the ego and emotion of world leaders.
 Neorealist thinkers instead propose that structural constraints—not strategy, egoism, or motivation—will determine behavior in international relations.
-John Mearsheimer made significant distinctions between his version of offensive neorealism and Mearsheimer in his book titled The Tragedy of Great Power Politics.
+John Mearsheimer made significant distinctions between his version of offensive neorealism and Morgenthau in his book titled The Tragedy of Great Power Politics.

 Theory

 Structural realism holds that the nature of the international structure is defined by its ordering principle (anarchy), units of the system (states), and by the distribution of capabilities (measured by the number of great powers within the international system), with only the last being considered an independent variable with any meaningful change over time.
 The anarchic ordering principle of the international structure is decentralized, meaning there is no formal central authority; every sovereign state is formally equal in this system.
 These states act according to the logic of egoism, meaning states seek their own interest and will not subordinate their interest to the interests of other states.

 States are assumed at a minimum to want to ensure their own survival as this is a prerequisite to pursue other goals.
 This driving force of survival is the primary factor influencing their behavior and in turn ensures states develop offensive military capabilities for foreign interventionism and as a means to increase their relative power.
 Because states can never be certain of other states' future intentions, there is a lack of trust between states which requires them to be on guard against relative losses of power which could enable other states to threaten their survival.
 This lack of trust, based on uncertainty, is called the security dilemma.

 States are deemed similar in terms of needs but not in capabilities for achieving them.
 The positional placement of states in terms of abilities determines the distribution of capabilities.
 The structural distribution of capabilities then limits cooperation among states through fears of relative gains made by other states, and the possibility of dependence on other states.
-The desire and relative abilities of each state to maximize relative power constrain each other, resulting in a 'balance of power', which shapes international relations.
-It also gives rise to the 'security dilemma' that all nations face.
+The desire and relative abilities of each state to maximize relative power constrain each other, resulting in a balance of power, which shapes international relations.
+It also gives rise to the security dilemma that all nations face.
 There are two ways in which states balance power: internal balancing and external balancing.
 Internal balancing occurs as states grow their own capabilities by increasing economic growth and/or increasing military spending.
 External balancing occurs as states enter into alliances to check the power of more powerful states or alliances.